Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Step 4: Compute Break-Even

 Divide costs by savings.
 Example: $4,500 ÷ $278 = 16.19 months.
-Stay 17+ months to save!
+Stay 17+ months to save.

-Interactive Mortgage Refinance Cost Calculator
+Interactive Mortgage Refinance Break-Even Calculator

-New Monthly Payment: $0.00
+New Monthly Payment$0.00

-Real-World Refinancing Scenarios
+Refinance Break-Even Calculator: Real-World Scenarios

 Scenario 1: Short-Term Stay

-Example: Sarah owes $200,000 at 5% ($1,073/month).
-She refinances to 3.75% ($926/month), saving $147/month, with $4,000 costs.
+Example: Sarah owes $200,000 at 5% ($1,073/mo).
+She refinances to 3.75% ($926/mo), saving $147/mo, with $4,000 costs.
 She’ll sell in two years.

 • Break-Even: $4,000 ÷ $147 = 27.2 months.

-• Verdict: Sarah won’t break even in 24 months, losing $472.
-Not ideal.
+• Verdict: She won’t break even in 24 months, losing $472.
+Not ideal if you’re focused on short-term savings.

 Scenario 2: Long-Term Stay

-Example: Mark and Lisa owe $300,000 at 4.5% ($1,520/month), staying 15 years.
-They refinance to a 15-year loan at 3.25% ($2,100/month), with $5,000 costs.
+Example: Mark and Lisa owe $300,000 at 4.5% ($1,520/mo), staying 15 years.
+They refinance to a 15-year loan at 3.25% ($2,100/mo), with $5,000 costs.

 • Payment Change: Up by $580.

-• Interest Savings: Original: $156,000; New: $78,000; Savings: $73,000.
+• Interest Savings: Original: $156,000; New: $78,000; Savings: $78,000.

-• Verdict: They save $73,000 and pay off 10 years sooner.
-Great move!
+• Verdict: They save $78,000 and pay off 10 years sooner.
+Great move if their budget can comfortably handle the higher payment.

 Scenario 3: Cash-Out Refinance